-It should be noted that concentration levels of organic $N_r$ compounds, which were not considered in the present study, can be significant in the troposphere, although their sources, sinks and concentrations are not well known.
-Water-soluble organic N (WSON) contributed typically 20-25% of total gas and particulate $N_r$ in rural air in Scotland (González Benítez et al., 2010), but WSON speciation and deposition velocities remain uncertain.
-Published dry deposition measurements of PAN point to $V_d$ values of the order of 1-2 mm s-1 over grass (Doskey et al., 2004), and up to $10-15\,{\rm mm\,s}^{-1}$ over coniferous forest in daytime, equivalent to a canopy resistance of the order of $100\,{\rm s\,m}^{-1}$ (Turnipseed et al., 2006; Wolfe et al., 2009), suggesting that PAN deposition to forests may be much faster than predicted by current algorithms (e.g. Zhang et al., 2009).
-With typical PAN concentrations of 0.1-1 ppb, Turnipseed et al. (2006) calculated that PAN contributed about 20% of daytime NOy

-$(NO + NO_2 + HNO_3 + NO_3^- + PAN)$ dry deposition at their forest site.
-However, considering the strong control of PAN deposition by stomatal opening and uptake (Doskey et al., 2004), and the consequently reduced $V_d$ at night and in winter, the contribution of PAN and other atmospheric organic nitrates to total Nr inputs must be minor on the annual time scale.
+It should be noted that concentration levels of organic N_r compounds, which were not considered in the present study, can be significant in the troposphere, although their sources, sinks and concentrations are not well known.
+Water-soluble organic N (WSON) contributed typically 20-25% of total gas and particulate Nr in rural air in Scotland (González Benítez et al., 2010), but WSON speciation and deposition velocities remain uncertain.
+Published dry deposition measurements of PAN point to V_d values of the order of 1- 2 mm s^{-1} over grass (Doskey et al., 2004), and up to 10-15 mm s-1 over coniferous forest in daytime, equivalent to a canopy resistance of the order of $100 \,\mathrm{s}\,\mathrm{m}^{-1}$ (Turnipseed et al., 2006; Wolfe et al., 2009), suggesting that PAN deposition to forests may be much faster than predicted by current algorithms (e.g. Zhang et al., 2009).
+With typical PAN concentrations of 0.1-1 ppb, Turnipseed et al. (2006) calculated that PAN contributed about 20% of daytime, summertime $NO_y (NO + NO_2 + HNO_3 + NO_3^- + PAN)$ dry deposition at their forest site.
+However, considering the strong control of PAN deposition by stomatal opening and uptake (Doskey et al., 2004), and the consequently reduced V_d at night and in winter, the contribution of PAN and other known atmospheric organic nitrates to total Nr inputs must be minor on the annual time scale.

-3.3 Comparison with flux monitoring datasets
+3.3 Comparison with micrometeorological flux monitoring datasets within the NITROEUROPE network

-The surface/atmosphere exchange of reactive nitrogen has been investigated and measured at numerous sites in Europe and elsewhere, yet this has been done most of-ten campaign-wise, with measurements lasting typically a few days to a few weeks.
-The

-- data thus obtained are invaluable for understanding exchange processes and developing parameterisations for atmospheric models, but they typically cover only a limited range of meteorological conditions, atmospheric concentrations and vegetation development stages.
-The validation of inferential models at the ecosystem scale benefits much from comparisons with long-term flux measurement datasets, as the wide range - of environmental conditions covered is useful for highlighting deficiencies in process understanding and for comparing scaled-up, annual estimates with actual, measured dry deposition.
-Such long-term flux datasets are rare in the case of $NH_3$ and $NO_x$ , and almost non-existent for $HNO_3$ and aerosol $NH_4^+$ and $NO_3^-$ . - Many forest sites of the NEU network have been monitoring wet-only or bulk deposition and throughfall as part of national or international initiatives (e.g. the ICP- - Forests programme of the CLRTAP; http://www.icp-forests.org/), which, by difference between above- and below-canopy fluxes, may provide estimates of dry deposition, though uncertainties are large due to canopy interactions (Lovett and Lindberg, 1993; Zimmermann et al., 2006; Neirynck et al., 2007; Simpson et al., 2006b).
-Only two forest sites (BE-Bra, NL-Spe) within the NEU network have actually monitored annual $NH_3$ dry deposition in the past using the flux-gradient technique (Fig. 6).
-The mea-
+The surface/atmosphere exchange of reactive nitrogen has been investigated and measured at numerous sites in Europe and elsewhere, yet this has been done most often campaignwise, with measurements lasting typically a few days to a few weeks.
+The data thus obtained are invaluable for understanding exchange processes and developing parameterisations for atmospheric models, but they typically cover only a limited range of meteorological conditions, atmospheric concentrations and vegetation development stages.
+The validation of inferential models at the ecosystem scale benefits much from comparisons with long-term flux measurement datasets, as the wide range of environmental conditions covered is useful for highlighting deficiencies in process understanding and for comparing scaled-up, annual estimates with actual, measured dry deposition.
+In general, such long-term micrometeorological flux datasets are rare in the case of NH3 and NOx, and almost non-existent for HNO3 and aerosol NH_4^+ and NO_3^- .
+For the sites considered in this study, there are long-term data for NH3 and NO_x only, at 5 and 3 sites, respectively, which are discussed in Sects.
+3.3.1 and 3.3.2; there are no available long-term datasets of HNO3 and aerosol fluxes.
+Aerosol deposition has been measured at NL-Spe (summarised in Ruijgrok et al., 1997) and UK-Amo (Nemitz et al., 2002), but annual fluxes were not estimated, the focus being on the understanding of variations in deposition velocity.